Fibrin-Health/core/README.md

 ## API Gateway (Rust)

 The API Gateway is responsible for processing HTTP requests from external systems and forwarding them to the appropriate backend canister.
-It acts as the interface for healthcare providers and ensures secure communication between external systems and Fibrin Health’s decentralized infrastructure.
+It acts as the interface for healthcare providers and ensures secure communication between external systems and Fibrin Health’s decentralised infrastructure.

 ### Key Features: